 Head of Production

-Over the last 16 years Helena has built up a wealth of industry experience as a Production Manager across a diverse range of genres, including specialist factual, features, natural history, documentary, live events, children’s and digital output.
+Over the last 18 years Helena has built up a wealth of production management experience across a diverse range of genres, including specialist factual, features, natural history, documentary, live events, children’s and digital output.

 Working primarily for the BBC over this period, she has managed the highly successful natural history strand The Natural World, and was instrumental in developing CBBC's award winning Deadly brand, including Deadly 60, Live 'n' Deadly and Deadly Mission Madagascar, which together form part of one of the highest-selling global television brands.